9hax/Bits-and-Pieces-Theme-for-Pico/README.md

 ---
 ```

-The above example will open the Bits and Pieces page when the keys `alt` and `1` keys are pressed simultaneously
+The above example will open the Bits and Pieces page when the keys `alt` and `1` keys are pressed simultaneously.

 ### Titles